 Before making the jump into self employment, you must be certain that people or other businesses have a need for the product(s) or service(s) you intend to supply.

 2. How strong is the competition to your business?

 Is there a gap in the market for your product(s) or service(s)?
 Is competition in your chosen sector intense, or weak?
-Do you have any Unique Selling Points (USPs) to differentiate yourself from the competition?
+What is your Unique Selling Point (USP) to differentiate yourself from the competition?

 3. Have you secured funding for your start-up?